openbmc/openbmc/upstream-layers/yocto-docs/documentation/overview-manual/concepts.rst

    class, see the :ref:`ref-classes-autotools` class :oe_git:`here </openembedded-core/tree/meta/classes-recipe/autotools.bbclass>`.

--  *do_compile*: Once a configuration task has been satisfied, BitBake compiles the source using the :ref:`ref-tasks-compile` task.
+-  :ref:`ref-tasks-compile`: Once a configuration task has been satisfied, BitBake compiles the source using the :ref:`ref-tasks-compile` task.
    Compilation occurs in the directory pointed to by the